limbo-works/Limbo.Umbraco.Seo/README.md

 </rule>
 ```

-Under the hood, the XML sitemap generation is handled by the `ISitemapHelper` interface.
-The default implementation of the interface is `SitemapHelper`, but implementation can be overridden using dependency injection.
+Under the hood, the XML sitemap generation is handled by the `ISitemapService` interface.
+The default implementation of the interface is `SitemapService`, but implementation can be overridden using dependency injection.